richmahn/en_tn/ezr/front/intro.md

 #### Why were Israelites not allowed to marry people from other nations? ####

 Foreigners worshiped many false gods.
 Yahweh did not allow his people to marry foreigners.
-He knew this would tempt the people of Israel to worship false gods.
+He knew this would cause the people of Israel to worship false gods.
 (See: [[rc://en/tw/dict/bible/kt/falsegod]])

 #### Did all of the people of Israel return to their homeland? ####